bandang0/theiaonline/tutos/basic-scripting-tutorial.md

 ### 1. Importing the right tools

-First, we must import the tools we will use for plotting (in our case we will use `matplotlib`).
+First, we must **import the tools** we will use for plotting (in our case we will use `matplotlib`).
 If we also want to write a CAD file at some time, we will need the FreeCAD libraries.
 Finally we import all packages of `theia` which are relevant to our case: simulation class, beams and thin lenses, units and settings.
-Simulation class and settings are almost always mandatory because all simulations use a Simulation object and settings are used to initialize the global variables which can be used by the simulation functions.
+The **Simulation class and settings are almost always mandatory** because all simulations use a Simulation object and settings are used to initialize the global variables which can be used by the simulation functions.

 ```python
 #plotting stuff